Davidrxyang/cadence-visualizer/README.md

     - customizable parameters
         - ideally, I would like to avoid rerunning the simulator in real-time - naturally, I believe the best route is to pre-run several parameter combinations and allow the user to choose which experiment configuration to display results from.

+- deployment
+    - deploy as a web application using some cloud service provider
+    - simple access through a web link